ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - a - React - State hook and events.md

   <!-- @Luis:  DEMO (we will do an exercise in a few moments)  -->

-  - display a message: "Number of likes: XXXX"
+  - Display a message: "Number of likes: XXXX"
-  - add button
+  - Add button
-  - add onClick event
+  - Add onClick event
   - Explain these two patterns (before implementing the function):
     - `onClick={() => { console.log("clicked...")}}`
     - `onClick={increaseCounter}`